amalgam8/a8ctl/notes.md

 Create one or more routing or action rules described by the [Rules DSL](https://www.amalgam8.io/docs/control-plane/controller/rules-dsl/) in the specified JSON or YAML file.
-If the value of the -f argument is a single dash character (that is, `-f -`) or no -f argument is specified, the Rules DSL is read from stdin.
+If the value of the -f argument is a single dash character (`-f -`) or no -f argument is specified, the Rules DSL is read from stdin.

 #### rule-delete

 ```
-a8ctl rule-delete rule-id [rule-id ...]
+a8ctl rule-delete [-r rule-id]* [-t tag]* [-d destination]*
 ```
-Delete the one or more rules with the specified rule-ids.
+Delete the one or more rules with the specified rule ids, tags, or destinations.

 #### rule-get

 ```
-a8ctl rule-get [-o json|yaml] rule-id
+a8ctl rule-get [-o json|yaml] [-r rule-id]* [-t tag]* [-d destination]*
 ```
-Output the [Rules DSL](https://www.amalgam8.io/docs/control-plane/controller/rules-dsl/) of the rule with the specified rule-id in JSON or YAML format (YAML by default).
+Output the [Rules DSL](https://www.amalgam8.io/docs/control-plane/controller/rules-dsl/) of one or more rules with the specified rule ids, tags, or destinations.
+Rule DSL is output in YAML by default but can be changed using the -o option.

 #### route-list